 Editor-at-Large, Platypus, The CASTAC Blog

-Svetlana Borodina is a postdoctoral research scholar at the Harriman Institute at Columbia University.
-She studies cultures and politics of disability inclusion in Russia.
+Currently, Svetlana Borodina is a senior UX researcher at US Bank where she uses qualitative research methods to generate insights that inform product and strategy development.
+Previously, she was a postdoctoral research scholar at the Harriman Institute at Columbia University.
+Her academic research focused on cultures and politics of disability inclusion in Russia.
 Her ethnographic work explores the technologies through which bodily and mental differences become folded into the production of postsocialist forms of citizenship and relationality for abled and disabled individuals alike.

 Contributions to Platypus, The CASTAC Blog